swt30/waterworlds-paper/waterworlds.md

 We also compared our results with the evolutionary models of @Lopez2012.
 Although we were able to reproduce their mass--radius relation for Earth-like planets, we were less successful when adding extended water layers (Fig. @fig:lopez-mr-comparison).
 We can match the radius of an arbitrary planet by choosing an appropriate surface pressure but we underpredict the radii of small planets and overpredict the radii of large planets compared with their results.
-This may be a result of different equation of state choices {==or different temperature gradients during the course of their evolutionary calculations.==}
+This may be a result of different equation of state choices or different temperature gradients during the course of their evolutionary calculations.

 ![Comparison with evolutionary models.
 We plot dry (Earth-like) and wet (50 per cent water on an Earth-ratio core/mantle) mass--radius relations.
 Shown for comparison are models by @Lopez2012, who build on work by @Fortney2007 and @Nettelmann2011 by using a thermal evolution approach to track the entropy within each planet as it cools.
 Surface temperature significantly alters the mass--radius relation in our models.
 The surface temperature in these models is 700$\,$K but the shaded band shows models with surface temperatures from 500 to 900$\,$K, a significant spread, which is caused by temperature-dependent density changes of water at lower pressures.
 We chose a surface pressure of $10^7\,$Pa to approximately match the radii of @Lopez2012.
 Their method does not begin from an explicit surface pressure, as ours does.](autofigs/lopez_comparisons_fig.svg){#fig:lopez-mr-comparison}